andre-sav/Project-1/README.md

 The spatial working memory score demonstrates a clear correlation as well.

-According to the data gathered, no particular genre of game had an outsize correlation with the test outcomes.
+According to the data analyzed, no particular genre of game had an outsize correlation with the test outcomes.

 I confirmed the statistical significance of what we see on the charts via t-testing.
-This leads me to conclude that, in general, playing video games is beneficial to brain operation.
+This leads me to conclude that playing video games is likely to be beneficial to memory operations for homo sapiens.